-When to Delay Sign Assemblies
+When to Delay Sign Assemblies?

 In a workplace where many developers are working on a project, there is every possibility of the private key of the assembly being mishandled.
 Hence in a development environment, it becomes mandatory to maintain the integrity of the system during tests and build.
-This is where delay signing proves significant.
+This is where delayed signing proves significant.

 What is Delay Signing?